Develop the ability to approach the complex challenges of Global Health and the SDGs in a systemic way.

 Driving change towards a sustainable future

-Visit Graduate School EURIP (University School of Interdisciplinary Research of Paris - Université Paris Cité / Learning Planet Institute) brings together the AIRE Master's program (Approaches to Interdisciplinary Research and Education) and the FIRE doctoral school (Frontières de l'Innovation en Recherche et Éducation).
+The Graduate School EURIP (University School of Interdisciplinary Research of Paris Université Paris Cité / Learning Planet Institute) brings together the Master of AIRE (Approaches to Interdisciplinary Research and Education) program and the FIRE (Frontières de l'Innovation en Recherche et Éducation) doctoral school.

 EURIP welcomes students and young researchers keen to tackle the major contemporary challenges of sustainability and global health, using innovative, interdisciplinary and unconventional approaches.